Nathan BALL

 For safety, an electromechanical safety brake 23 is attached to

 the back of each motor 22.
-Such a safety brake requires electrical
+Such a safety brake requires

-the motor 22 can rotate and power the rope interaction to which it
+Upon release, the motor 22 can rotate and power the rope

-is attached.
-When in the unpowered locked position, the brakes
+interaction to which it is attached.
+When in the unpowered

-provide a mechanical lock to the rope interaction mechanisms that
+locked position, the brakes provide a mechanical lock to the

-prevents unwanted motion of the device and load.
-Thus, even upon
+device and load.
+Thus, even upon power failure, the device and

-power failure, the device and load will remain safely held in
+load will remain safely held in place.
+A person skilled in the

-place.
-A person skilled in the art will note that such a brake
+art will note that such a brake could be installed on either end

-could be installed on either end of either the motor or gearbox to
+of either the motor or gearbox to achieve this safety

-achieve this safety functionality.
-Additionally, any suitable
+functionality.
+Additionally, any suitable power-off brake,

-power-off brake, whether pneumatically, mechanically, or otherwise
+whether pneumatically, mechanically, or otherwise released, can

-The illustrated embodiments can utilize a high-power DC electric
+illustrated embodiments can utilize a high-power DC electric

 motor, as built by Magmotor Corporation of Worcester, MA (part

-number S28-BP400X, for example) which possesses an extremely high
+number S28-BP400X, for example) which possesses an extremely

-digital microprocessor devices with instructions and calculations
+variety of digital microprocessor devices with instructions and

-coded in software, firmware, or the like.
+calculations coded in software, firmware, or the like.

 A person of ordinary skill in the art will recognize that a

-variety of sensors will suffice to provide positional feedback to
+variety of sensors will suffice to provide positional feedback

-the device controller.
+to the device controller.
 In the preferred embodiment, angular

 sensors located on the device indicate the rope's angle with